-Unfortunately because of the scanning direction along the horizontal axis only, the distribution that we can encode into a hologram is T(u, v) but not $\tilde{T}(u, v)$.
-As a result, the system inherently suffers from astigmatism: the correlation peaks are focused in different locations along the x and y axes.
-Because of the term of au^2z the peaks are focused along the horizontal axis in the locations of the true objects at the input space, whereas because of missing of the term of av^2z the same correlation peaks are focused along the vertical axis on the back focal plane of the reconstructing lens.
+Unfortunately because of the scanning direction along the horizontal axis only, the distribution we can encode into a hologram is T(u,v) but not $\tilde{T}(u,v)$.
+As a result the system inherently suffers from astigmatism, where the correlation peaks are focused along the x axis in different locations than they are focused along the y axis.
+Because of the term of au^2z the correlation peaks are focused along the horizontal axis in the locations of the true objects at the input space, while because of missing of the term of av^2z the same correlation peaks are focused along the vertical axis on the back focal plane of the reconstructing lens.
 This means that if a true object is located somewhere out of the origin, its correlation peak appears out of the back focal plane as a small line along the vertical axis instead of a point.
-The location of an object along the longitudinal axis should be identified according to the measure of focusing along the horizontal axis only.
+Identifying the location of an object along the longitudinal axis should be done according to the measure of focusing along the horizontal axis only.

-The astigmatism described above is one reason for the lower SNR in comparison with that of the BGU correlator.
-As mentioned above, the astigmatism is avoidable if the scanning of the input scene is performed along all the directions of a transverse plane.
-Therefore the astigmatism can be considered a preventable problem that can be removed with an improved technology.
-However, there is an unavoidable source of noise that is inherent in the holographic reconstruction.
-When there are several true objects distributed in the scene in different transverse planes, the beam, which creates a correlation peak for each true object, passes through all the rest of transverse planes and induces noise on all of them.
-This phenomenon distinguishes the obtained QOC holographic reconstruction from the real 3-D cross-correlation distribution obtained by the BGU correlators, and this is the reason that the QOC is considered a quasi-correlator only.
+The astigmatism described above is one reason for the lower SNR in comparison to the result of the BGU correlators.
+As mentioned above the astigmatism is avoidable if the scanning of the input scene is performed along all the directions of a transversal plane.
+Therefore the astigmatism can be considered as a preventable problem that can be removed with an improved technology.
+However there is unavoidable source of noise, which is inherent to the holographic reconstruction.
+When there are several true objects, distributed in the scene in different transverse planes, the beam, which creates a correlation peak for each true object passes through all the rest of transverse planes and induces noise on all of them.
+This phenomenon distinguishes the obtained QOC holographic reconstruction from the real 3-D cross-correlation distribution obtained by the BGU correlators, and this is the reason that this system is considered as a quasi-correlator only.

 As mentioned above, the hologram values are memorized inside the computer in a form of the complex function T(u, v).
-For reconstruction of the correlation space from the complex function, the computer should modulate some transparency medium with T(u, v) values.
-In case the transparency cannot be modulated directly with complex values, one of many well-known coding methods of CGH's14 might be used.
-The spatial light modulator (SLM) that we use in this study can modulate an incident wave with positive gray tones.
-Therefore the complex function T(u, v) is coded into a positive real transparency as follows, where (d_x, d_y) is the new origin point of the reconstruction space and |T(u, v)| is normalized between 0 and 1.
+To reconstruct the correlation space from the complex function, the computer should modulate some transparency medium with T(u,v) values.
+In case the transparency cannot be modulated directly with complex values, one of many well-known coding methods of CGH's13 might be used.
+The spatial light modulator (SLM) we use in this study can modulate an incident wave with positive gray-tones.
+Therefore, the complex function T(u, v) is coded into a positive real transparency as follows where (d_x, d_y) is the new origin point of the reconstruction space, and |T(u, v)| is normalized between 0 and 1.

-$$T_r(u, v)$$

-$$= 0.5 \left(1 + \operatorname{Re}\left\{ T(u, v) \exp\left[\frac{j2\pi}{\lambda f} (d_x u + d_y v)\right] \right\} \right), \quad (10)$$
+$$T{r}(u,v) = 0.5 \left[1 + \text{Re} \left\{ T(u,v) \exp \left[\frac{i2\pi}{\lambda f} (d{x}u + d{y}v) \right] \right\} \right], \tag{10}$$

 The holographic reconstruction setup is shown in the lower part of Fig. 1.
-The SLM modulated by $T_r(u, v)$ is illuminated by a plane wave, which propagates through the Fourier lens toward the observer. $T_r(u, v)$ given in Eq.
-(10) contains, among others, the term $T^(u, v)$.
+The SLM modulated by $T_r(u,v)$ is illuminated by a plane wave, which propagates through the Fourier lens toward the observer. $T_r(u,v)$ given in Eq.
+(10) contains, among others, the term $T^(u,v)$.
 From a Fourier transform of this term one can get the output correlation peaks with the same orientation as the original objects in the vicinity of the point $(x_0, y_0, z_0) = (-d_x, -d_y, 0)$, where $z_0 = 0$ designates the back focal plane of the Fourier lens.